jgraph/www.diagrams.net-source/doc/faq/embed-diagram-url-confluence-server.md

 Use the _Embed draw.io diagram_ macro to add a diagram from a publicly accessible location on the internet to a page in your Confluence Data Center or Server instance.

-1. Edit the Confluence page on which you want to embed your diagram, then type ``/draw`` to insert a macro.
+1. Edit the Confluence page on which you want to embed your diagram, then type ``{draw`` to insert a macro.
 Select _Embed draw.io diagram_.
 <br /><img src="/assets/img/blog/embed-drawio-diagram-macro-confluence-server.png" style="width=100%;max-width:200px;height:auto;" alt="Add the Embed draw.io Diagram macro to your Confluence page">
 2. Select the _From URL_ tab in the _Embed draw.io Diagram_ dialog.
 3. Enter a _Diagram Name_ and the _Diagram URL_ in the textboxes, and click _Show diagram_ to see a preview.
 In the example below, the diagram is stored in our public GitHub repository.